RealyStupid/RealyStupid/README.md

 <h2 align="center">What I'm Working On</h2>

-Currently working on a "All in One Bot". it is a private repository and cannot be found right now.
-There is no plan right now to make it public.
+Currently working on an "All in One Bot".
+It is a private repository and cannot be found right now.
+There is no plan right now to make it public until it is ready.

 <br>